Beneficiary Onboarding Module

 Component 2: Payment Methods Page

-After a beneficiary is created, they are typically shown this page to manage their payment methods.
-You can customize it by passing a paymentMethodsPage object in your main config.
+After a beneficiary is created or updated, they see this page to manage their payment methods.
+Customize it by passing a paymentMethodsPage object in your main config.

 labels for Payment Methods